 In severely comminuted cases, CT imaging may be requested for pre-operatively planning, although this is not routinely done.

-The mainstay of management is the re-alignment of the limb and the majority of humeral shaft fractures can be treated conservatively in a functional humeral brace.
-In most fractures of the diaphysis, this should be with a humeral brace (or U-slab if these are not available)*.
+The mainstay of management is the re-alignment of the limb and the majority of humeral shaft fractures can be treated conservatively in a functional humeral brace (or U-slab if these are not available)*.

-Fractures that are <20o anterior angulation, <30o varus or valgus angulation, and with <3cm of shortening are typically deemed suitable for conservative management, requiring regular follow-up with repeated plain film imaging.
-Around 90% of patients will go on to full union within 8-12 weeks.
+Specifically, fractures that are <20o anterior angulation, <30o varus or valgus angulation, and with <3cm of shortening are typically deemed suitable for conservative management.
+These patients need regular follow-up with repeated plain film imaging and around 90% of patients will go on to full union within 8-12 weeks.

 *For very distal fractures, a humeral brace will act as a fulcrum and may exaggerate the deformity, therefore a high above-elbow cast should be applied

-Surgical fixation is needed in a minority of patients and will typically involve open reduction and internal fixation with a plate.
-This permits return to work slightly quicker than in conservative management.
+Surgical fixation is needed in a minority of patients and will typically involve open reduction and internal fixation (ORIF) with a plate.
+This permits return to work slightly quicker than conservative management.

 Intramedullary nailing may be indicated in the presence of pathological fractures, polytrauma, or severely osteoporotic bones.

-In most cases the prognosis is good, with minimal impact on function once the fracture has healed.
+In most cases, prognosis is good, with minimal impact on function once the fracture has healed.
 Non-union and mal-union are important, albeit fortunately rare, complications to consider in humeral shaft fractures.

 Varus angulation is slightly more common with transverse fractures, however rarely causes functional limitations, as the shoulder has such a vast range of motion that most deformities in the humerus can be accommodated for.